 Have you watched your dog shake their head or scratch their ears repeatedly?
-I live with three hounds and they all have long ears.
-Even allergies can express themselves as a chronic ear infection or itchiness.
-Unfortunately, all my dogs have left the veterinarian with a diagnosed ear infection at some point.
+I live with three hounds with long ears, and they’ve all been diagnosed with an ear infection at some point.
+They’re much more common for dogs than you might think.
 With that in mind, regular ear cleanings really do make a difference.
-So an ear swabbing will lessen visits to the vet.

 Regular ear cleanings done by a pet parent should focus on the external ear canal.
 A professional vet tech or your veterinarian can walk you through a demonstration of the below steps.